Linuxfabrik/monitoring-plugins/check-plugins/keycloak-memory-usage/README.md

 | total | Bytes | Total available memory. |
 | usage_percent | Percentage | Percentage of memory currently in use. |
 | used | Bytes | Memory currently in use. |

+## Troubleshooting

+### `Keycloak reports no "memoryInfo" for this account.`

+Keycloak answered without the section that carries the memory figures.
+It hands that section out only to an account holding the client role `manage-realm` of the `master-realm` client, and only in the administration realm (`master`).
+Assign that role to the account named in `--username`, or point `--username` at an account that already has it.
+See [Creating an API user account to monitor Keycloak](https://linuxfabrik.github.io/monitoring-plugins/plugins-keycloak/) for the full account setup.

 ## Credits, License